enriquebelarte/kmm-labs-v1.1/README.md

 ```

 ## Load an existing module
-This is be the simplest example in the Labs.
+This is the simplest example in the Labs.
 We have an existing image of the kernel module for a specific kernel version and we want KMM to manage and load it:
 ```yaml
     ---
     apiVersion: kmm.sigs.x-k8s.io/v1beta1